Introduction to Azure Data Science Virtual Machine for Linux and Windows

 The Data Science Virtual Machine (DSVM) is a customized VM image on Microsoft’s Azure cloud built specifically for doing data science.
 It has many popular data science and other tools pre-installed and pre-configured to jump-start building intelligent applications for advanced analytics.
 It is available on Windows Server and Linux.
 We offer Windows edition of DSVM on Server 2016 and Server 2012.
 We offer Linux editions of the DSVM on Ubuntu 16.04 LTS and CentOS 7.4.

-This topic discusses what you can do with the Data Science VM, outlines some of the key scenarios for using the VM, itemizes the key features available on the Windows and Linux versions, and provides instructions on how to get started using them.
+This article discusses what you can do with the Data Science VM.
+It outlines some of the key scenarios for using the VM and itemizes the key features available on the Windows and Linux versions.
+The article also provides instructions on how to get started using them.

 What can I do with the Data Science Virtual Machine?